Learning DFAs from Positive Examples Only via Word Counting: Computing the minimal number of accepted words of length at most .

 Before we present the $\msf{NP}$-hardness proof, let us discuss the two major implications of Theorem~\ref{thm:NP_complete}.
 First, the fact that the decision problem~\ref{problem1} is in $\msf{NP}$ suggests an algorithm solving Task~\ref{task:counting}, and thus Task~\ref{task} as well, with seemingly better asymptotic guarantees than the state-of-the-art algorithm. \begin{proposition} Given an alphabet $\Sigma$, a set $\Pos \subseteq \Sigma^*$, and an integer $n \in \N$, we can solve Task~\ref{task:counting} with $\mathcal{O}(poly(|\Sigma|,n))$-calls to a SAT solver on inputs of size $\mathcal{O}(poly(|\Sigma|,|\mathsf{Pref}(\mathcal{P})|,n))$. \end{proposition} \begin{proof} We have $|\Sigma^{\leq 2n-2}| = \frac{m^{2n-1} -1}{m-1}$, for $m := |\Sigma| \geq 2$.
 Hence, a binary search querying, at each step, a SAT solver on an encoding of Problem~\ref{problem1} with $1 \leq k \leq |\Sigma^{\leq 2n-2}|$ would take at most $\log(|\Sigma^{\leq 2n-2}|) \leq (2n-1) \cdot \log m$ steps to find a DFA $\A \in \msf{Rec}(\mathcal{P},n)$ satisfying $|\Lan(\A) \cap \Sigma^{\leq 2n-2}| = \min_{\A' \in \msf{Rec}(\mathcal{P},n)} |\Lan(\A') \cap \Sigma^{\leq 2n-2}|$.
 By definition, such a DFA $\A$ would be $\msf{Rec}(\mathcal{P},n)$-minimal w.r.t. $\prec_{2n-2}$. \end{proof}

-Second, since Decision Problem~\ref{problem1} is $\msf{NP}$-hard, unless $\msf{P} = \msf{NP}$, it seems unlikely that it is possible to do, asymptotically, significantly better than the bound of Proposition~\ref{thm:solveTask} to solve Task~\ref{task:counting}.
-As this only applies to Task~\ref{task:counting}, thus there might be an efficient way to solve Task~\ref{task} without solving Task~\ref{task:counting}.
+Second, unless $\msf{P} = \msf{NP}$, the $\msf{NP}$-hardness of Decision Problem~\ref{problem1} makes it unlikely that it is possible to solve Task~\ref{task:counting} with an asymptotic bound significantly better than that of Proposition~\ref{thm:solveTask}.
+This only applies to Task~\ref{task:counting}, and there might be an efficient way to solve Task~\ref{task} without solving Task~\ref{task:counting}.

-\paragraph{NP-hardness proof.} The NP-hardness proof of Theorem~\ref{thm:NP_complete} is quite technical.
-The formal definition of the reduction, along with the careful proof of its correctness can be found in Appendix~\ref{appen:sec2} Here, we only give a bird's eye view of the steps that we take to prove the result.
+\paragraph{NP-hardness proof.} The NP-hardness proof of Theorem~\ref{thm:NP_complete} is quite technical, see \cite{bordais2025learningdfaspositiveexamples} for a detailed proof.
+Here, we only give a bird's eye view of the steps that we take to prove the result.

 The $\msf{NP}$-hardness proof relies on a reduction from the $\msf{All}$-$\msf{Pos}$-$\msf{Neg}$ $\msf{SAT}$ ($\msf{APN}$-$\msf{SAT}$) problem that was already used by Lingg, de Oliveira Oliveira, and Wolf (2024) to establish the $\msf{NP}$-hardness of the classical passive learning problem with positive and negative words (with a binary alphabet).
 The $\msf{APN}$-$\msf{SAT}$ problem is a variant of the classical $\msf{SAT}$ problem where we are given a set of clauses to satisfy, with each clause being constituted of only positive literals (i.e., without negations) or only negative literals (i.e., with negations).
 This problem is defined as follows. \begin{dpb} Consider as input a set $X := \{ x_i \mid i \in \Inter{r} \}$ of variables, a set of clauses $\mathcal{C} = \{ C_j \mid j \in \Inter{s} \}$ that is described as the disjoint union of sets of positive and negative clauses: $\mathcal{C} = \mathcal{C}_+ \uplus \mathcal{C}_-$, where for all $j \in \Inter{s}$, we have $C_j \subseteq X$.
 We have to decide if there is a valuation $\nu\colon X \to \{\top,\bot\}$ of the variables satisfying $(X,\mathcal{C})$, i.e., such that, for all $j \in \Inter{s}$: